-In simpler words, React Native is all that React.js offered and much more.
+In simpler words, React Native is all that React.js offers and much more.
 So, you get a more powerful native application with a better UI.
-The CSS like stylesheets in React Native let you effortlessly mark the height, weight, borders, fonts, colors, margins, and other things of the mobile application.
-Thus, giving them full developers’ freedom to play with the UI and make it more seamless, interactive, engaging, and user-friendly.
+The CSS-like stylesheets in React Native let you effortlessly mark the height, weight, borders, fonts, colors, margins, and other things of the mobile application.
+Thus, giving them full developers’ freedom to play with the UI and making it more seamless, interactive, engaging, and user-friendly.

 Because It Offers Streamlined Web Page To App Migration

-True, transforming a web page to a mobile app was never this easier!
+True, transforming a web page into a mobile app was never this easier!

 This makes it easier for the developers to analyze and understand the codes that are running by the application.
 Once they know the codes, creating an app by using the same codebase becomes much easier.